JanSharp/VRCLockstep/notes.md

 ## Input Action Sending in Single Player Mode

-When the send input action function is called and Lock Step is currently in single player mode, the action is simply instantly performed, without even touching the InputActionSync script.
+When the send input action function is called and Lockstep is currently in single player mode, the action is simply instantly performed, without even touching the InputActionSync script.
 This is not only an optimization, it is a requirement because when only a single client is in an instance, one can mark an object for serialization using RequestSerialization, however it will never actually serialize, not until another client joins the instance.
 And the above system for sending input actions requires the OnPostSerialization event.

 Similarly, while in single player mode, the tick in which the input action got run does not get sent to the tick sync script.